Link to share article here:

 Tretinoin and dark circles

-Our Dermatologists are often asked about using tretinoin for dark circles.
-This is because tretinoin is often used to treat skin-ageing concerns and dark circles can be a sign of skin ageing.
-It’s not so simple in this case though.
+Our Skin + Me Dermatologists are often asked about using tretinoin for dark circles.
+This is because tretinoin is often used to treat the early signs of skin ageing.
+However, it’s not so simple in this case.

-Dark circles are a challenge to treat.
-Why?
-There are multiple factors that trigger them, ranging from lifestyle to genetics and age.
+Dark circles are a challenge to treat because they can be influenced by lifestyle, genetics and age.
 Even a powerful retinoid such as tretinoin can’t fade or cover up dark circles completely.

 Dr Jason’s advice?
 “I’d recommend going to see a Dermatologist (face to face) to diagnose the cause of your dark circles and give you the best chance of treating them effectively.”